AMR-2

 The AMR-2 (Anti Material Rifle - 2) is a 12.7mm sniper rifle which was developed in China as an anti-materiel sniper weapon, it was introduced in the early 2000s.
-Designed and developed by China South Industries Group, the rifle uses bolt-action and a conventional design.
-The AMR-2 fires a 12.7×108mm cartridge from a 5-round box detachable box magazine fitted directly ahead of the trigger group.
+Designed and developed by Sichuan Huaqing Machinery Co.
+Ltd, a subsidiary of China South Industries Group, the rifle uses a conventional bolt-action design.
+The AMR-2 fires a 12.7×108mm cartridge from a 5-round detachable box magazine fitted directly ahead of the trigger group.
 The barrel is free-floating and has a large double baffle muzzle brake to mitigate recoil.

+It is normally fitted with side-folding buttstock with an adjustable cheekpiece, a folding bipod, and a detachable rear monopod under the butt.
+The rifle is fitted with open iron sights on folding bases, and a Picatinny rail is provided for installation of telescopic or night sights.